Ultimate Guide to Residency Permits in Greece (Updated for 2026)

 This residency program allows remote workers and business owners to stay in Greece for up to two years.
 Applicants can apply directly within Greece after arrival.

-• Visa holders cannot stay for more than six months outside of Greece during their time of residency.
+• Digital Nomad Visa holders cannot stay for more than six months per year outside of Greece during their time of residency.

-• Schengen access, meaning that visa holdes can enter all 27 countries in the Schengen Area for up to 90 days within a 180-day period.
+• Digital Nomad Visa holders also have Schengen access, meaning that visa holders can enter all 27 countries in the Schengen Area for up to 90 days within a 180-day period.

 Financially Independent Person (FIP) Visa